XinleiSherry/JobApplicationTracker2.0/README.md

 ## Installation
 1. Clone the repository
 2. Open it in your favourite editor
-3. Run npm install，npm start
-4. Install required dependencies
-5. Open website on server by using link above or replace address in package.json with http://localhost:3000
+3. Start the mongo local server
+4. cd JobApplicationTracker
+5. yarn
+6. yarn build
+7. yarn start
+8. Open http://127.0.0.1:5005 with your brower
+9. Clear brower cache

 ## Build Dependencies and Instructions
 npm init -y